blainebehen/HeadScanning/README.md

 # HeadScanning

-A 3D scanning pipeline that uses a UR5e collaborative robot and Intel RealSense D435 stereoscopic camera to capture, merge, denoise, and mesh RGBD data of objects into 3D-printable STL models.

-The robot rotates the camera around an object, captures RGBD data from seven preset poses, merges the captured data into a single point cloud, denoises the result with MCMD_Z, and produces a watertight mesh by using the Poisson Surface Reconstruction implementation in Open3D.
+This script is a complete Python pipeline for creating 3D models using an Intel RealSense D435 mounted on a Universal Robots UR5e.
+The script captures point cloud data, transforms captured data into a common coordinate frame, statistically denoises the merged point cloud using MCMD_Z, fills the base of the cleaned, merged cloud, and performs Poisson Surface Reconstruction to output a watertight STL model with a flat base.
 This pipeline was developed as part of a Master's thesis in Applied Mathematics and Statistics at Cal Poly Pomona.

 **Example output:**